BIT230 System Analysis and Design

 • Use case: System response to action – First word is always a verb: create, update

 • Response and Destination: Data (a thing, not an action) produced by the system that goes to the Destination (a person or organisational group) Once your event table is complete ensure you refine it using the guidelines and checklists presented in the lecture slides.
-The table should look
+The table should look like this:

 Event Trigger Source Use Case Response Destination